Skip to main content

 Remember to prioritise safety while operating a wood fired hot tub.
 Ensure proper ventilation, keep flammable items away, and follow any manufacturer's guidelines or local regulations.

-When ozone is injected into hot tub water, it helps to sanitize the water by destroying most of the bacteria and viruses that may be present.
+When ozone is injected into hot tub water, it helps to sanitise the water by destroying most of the bacteria and viruses that may be present.
 Ozone also helps break down body oils and other biodegradable materials to keep the pure, clear and “feel good” water you want in your hot tub.

 If you want to reduce your chlorine demand and chlorine usage, reduce shocking and backwashing, and improve overall clarity and water sanitation – you could look at ozone.
 In the long run, an ozonator won't save you money – but your hot tub water will be more sanitary, with less chlorine required.